Ojasva-Goyal/CodeGenBot/README.md

 3. Make your changes and test them.
 4. Submit a Pull Request with a clear explanation.

-For questions or issues, feel free to open an issue in the repository.
+---

+## Contact
+Created by `Ojasva Goyal` - feel free to contact me at ojasvagoyal9@gmail.com for any questions or feedback.

 ---